tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The value of `ech` provides information for constructing Encrypted Client Hello {{ECH}} when TLS encapsulation is used for proxy communication.

+`ipv4hint` and `ipv6hint` provide IP addresses that clients MAY use to reach proxy similarly to {{?SVCB=RFC9460}}.
+Clients SHOULD only use IP addresses from the hints only if DNS resolution of A and AAAA records did not succeed.
+These hints MUST NOT be provided if proxy hostname is defined by an IP address.
+When selecting between `ipv4hint` and `ipv6hint` client SHOULD use the Happy Eyeballs approach {{?HappyEyeballsV2=RFC8305}}.

 When a PvD that contains the `proxies` key is fetched from a known proxy using the method described in {{proxy-pvd}} the proxies list describes